 We will do this by analysing how alcohol brands and nightlife venues are marketed on Twitter, Facebook and Instagram, and how people interact and respond to them online.

-Stage 2: Group discussions with friendship groups in the Merseyside area (2021)
+Stage 2: Individual interviews and Group discussions with friendship groups in the Merseyside area (2021)

-In this part of the research we will conduct friendship group discussions with people living in the Merseyside area, in order to find more about:
+In this part of the research we will conduct individual interviews and friendship group discussions with people living in the Merseyside area, in order to find more about:

 - How experiences of alcohol and nightlife differ by gender, sexuality, ethnicity and class.